benhur07b/benhur07b.github.io/courses/2024/qgis-layers-and-expressions.md

 # QGIS: Layers and Expressions Course (2024)

+Introductory course that dives into working with layer attributes, geometries, and QGIS expressions.

+A great addition to the QGIS: Essentials course that completes the Introductory QGIS Learning Path.

 Sign-up and reserve your slot to QGIS Essentials course.
 Learn more about the training courses [here]({{site.baseurl}}/courses/2024/).

 If the sign-up for below isn't showing, you can try [this link](https://airtable.com/appYdMRAHH2BCShei/shrQZsqUaPfYVF4kM).